Fun, music, games road trips, fun stuff, fun road trip music, fun road trip games, music hot spots in the USA

 #1 – ‘I’m going on a picnic and I’m bringing ’

-Have you played that game on a long road trip?
-This crowd-pleaser is The Picnic Game.
+Give this road trip game a try during any long trip.
+This crowd-pleaser is called The Picnic Game.
 It’s a fun and exhilarating game that’s sure to take up some of your boring road time.

-The first person starts with the letter “A.” They’ll start their turn by saying, “I’m going on a picnic and I’m bringing (something that starts with the letter A).”
+The game is played when the first person starts with the letter “A.” And then each other person in the car will take a turn by saying, “I’m going on a picnic and I’m bringing (something that starts with the letter A).”

-The first person can pick an apple, an apricot, or even their best friend Amanda.
+The first person can mention an apple, an apricot, or even a best friend called Amanda.

 This carries on till you get through the entire alphabet.
 This doesn’t sound too hard, right?
-The trick is, you have to recite the entire list of prior picnic picks before you get to your letter, so pay attention to every single answer from your fellow passengers.
+The trick is that you have to recite the entire list of prior picnic picks before you get to your letter, so pay attention to every single answer from your fellow passengers.

 #2 – Name That Artist